Skip to main content

 /memory statusPer-namespace counts, recall toggle

-/memory forget fact|session|rule <n>Delete one record
+/memory forget <fact|session|rule> <n>Delete one record by index

-/memory clear facts|sessions|rules|allWipe a namespace
+/memory clear <facts|sessions|rules|all>Wipe a namespace

 /memory purge-crisis [days]Retention-purge crisis log